AMereBagatelle/fabricskyboxes/README.md

 ##### Disclaimer:  Does not support Optifine skybox resource packs.
 This is not planned.

-MCPatcherPatcher will support this mod's format in the future, and will be able to convert it for you.
+MCPatcherPatcher does support this mod's format, and will be able to convert it for you.
 You can find it on GitHub [here](https://github.com/LambdAurora/MCPatcherPatcher).
 This will not be a perfect translation, you may have to manually fix some skyboxes due to implementation details.